tlyakhov/gofoom/README.md

 * Cross-platform compatibility (Linux, Mac tested, not sure about Windows)

-This project takes inspiration from Ken Silverman's BUILD engine used for Duke Nukem 3D for the portal concept and Doom of course, but unlike BUILD and Doom it aims to be a fully dynamic raycaster, avoiding pre-processing steps or multi-pass rendering.
+This project takes inspiration from Ken Silverman's BUILD engine used for Duke Nukem 3D for the portal concept and Doom of course, but as mentioned above unlike BUILD and Doom it aims to be a fully dynamic raycaster, avoiding pre-processing steps or multi-pass rendering.
 This simplicity gives a lot of benefits as far as dynamic sectors, lighting, etc...

 ## Features